themedesu/blogtizen/README.md

 1. First, clone this repo `git clone https://github.com/themedesu/blogtizen.git`

-2. Make sure your database environment already to use.

-3. Copy `.env.example` to `.env` in your project directory
+2. Move to the terminal.
+Copy `.env.example` to `.env` in your project directory and set up the environtment with your

-4. Setup with your database environtment

-5. Move to the terminal, `composer install`
+3. Then, install the packages.
+Run `composer install`

-6. Then, run `php artisan key:generate`
+4. Then, generate the key for the app.
+Run `php artisan key:generate`

+5. Then, link storage for the assets.
+Run `php artisan storage:link`

-7. Then, run `php artisan migrate:refresh --seed`
+6. Then, migrate the database and seed.
+Run `php artisan migrate:refresh --seed`

-8. Finally, run `php artisan serve`
+7. Finally, run `php artisan serve` to start your development

-Now move to browser, input your laravel local development `http://localhost:8000/`
+Now move to browser, input your laravel local development.
+E.g `http://localhost:8000/`

 ## Login Credential